Welcome to School Programs at Bloomsburg Theatre Ensemble

 Our School Matinee Program and our Theatre In the Classroom (TIC) touring program share classical and contemporary plays as well as original adaptations of world folk literature and history with our young audiences.
 Through the power of live theatre we foster an appreciation for the arts and for theatre as a resource for living while opening a window on the world.
 Contact School Programs Director Paula Henry for more information about our School Matinees, Project Discovery performances, and Theatre in the Classroom (TIC) Touring production at email@example.com or (570) 458-4075.

 BTE offers reduced price weekday student matinees for our Holiday and Project Discovery productions.
-For more information about our upcoming performances of Every Christmas Story Ever Told (and then some) and the world premiere of Gunpowder Joe, please contact School Programs Director Paula Henry by email at firstname.lastname@example.org or at (570) 458-4075.
+For more information about our upcoming performances, please contact School Programs Director Paula Henry by email at firstname.lastname@example.org or at (570) 458-4075.

 Project Discovery is a comprehensive theatre education program with a simple yet powerful mission: make sure every student from every high school in the five counties surrounding Bloomsburg attend professional performances by the Bloomsburg Theatre Ensemble at least once a year – FREE.